-Dash cams can help insurers work out who’s at fault in an accident.
-Some may even offer discounts to dash cam owners.
+Dash cams are becoming more popular these days.
+They help keep your car safe from theft and they could help insurers work out who’s at fault in an accident.
+Some insurers might even offer discounts to dash cam owners, if you're able to provide footage.
 Here’s what you need to know.

 What is a dash cam?

 A dash cam is a small camera that attaches to your car’s windscreen.

 Sometimes dash cams use 2 cameras.
 One records out of your front windscreen, and the other records out of your rear window.